Madden’s new target passing is anything but a… Brees.

 Much like the short-lived passing cone, it wouldn’t be surprising to see target passing disappear over the next couple of iterations unless EA Sports can figure out a way to make it more viable.
 It’s completely optional, though, so it doesn’t affect our scoring.

 Moving to Frostbite creates the best looking entrant in series history, bar none.
 You won’t notice it that much when the camera is pulled back, but the replays and other presentation elements are impressive.
-There are a few growing pains with the new engine, including awkward animations and some clipping when players get up after plays.
+There are some growing pains with the new engine, including awkward animations and some clipping when players get up after plays.
 Still, on the whole it looks and moves great.

-Traditional commentary remains about the same in Year 2 of Brandon Gaudin and Charles Davis, though we’re still in the Honeymoon phase given how stale what preceded it had become.
+Traditional commentary remains about the same in Year two of Brandon Gaudin and Charles Davis, though we’re still in the Honeymoon phase given how stale what preceded it had become.
 Longshot, the game’s new story mode, features good work throughout with the Texas high school announcers bringing some comic relief to the proceedings.

 By far the biggest gameplay addition in Madden NFL 18 is Longshot, a fully acted cinematic story about fictional quarterback Devin Wade, whose once-promising career was derailed during his freshman year at the University of Texas following the death of his father.
 Now 23, Wade is back from a stint in the army and looking to revitalize his dream of playing in the NFL.